uhrelee/CoinQuest/README.md

 - High score tracking using SQLite database

 ## Technical Highlights
-- Implemented A* search algorithm with heuristic optimization for efficient pathfinding
 - Designed grid-based world representation with collision handling
-- Used priority queues and hash maps for optimized graph traversal
+- Updated from BFS search to A* search algorithm with heuristic optimization for more efficient pathfinding
 - Built modular game architecture separating rendering, logic, and AI systems